openaps/docs/docs/docs/While You Wait For Gear/understanding-insulin-on-board-calculations.md

 ![activity_dia_3](../Images/OpenAPS_iob_curves_by_dia_2_8.png)

-Note: Similar to calculations above, the code in [oref0/lib/iob/calculation.js](https://github.com/openaps/oref0/blob/master/lib/iob/calculate.js) doesn't  calculate a variable called `iob`.
-Instead, the program calculates a variable called `iobContrib`, which has two components: `treatment.insulin` and  `iob`.
-Again, the units for `treatment.insulin` is *units of insulin*.
-The units for `iob` is *percent remaining*.
-Therefore, the units for `iobContrib` is *units of insulin remaining*.
+Note: Similar to calculations above, the code in [oref0/lib/iob/calculate.js](https://github.com/openaps/oref0/blob/master/lib/iob/calculate.js) calculates a variable called `iobContrib`, which has two components: `treatment.insulin` and  `iob`, and is summarized to a total `iob` by [oref0/lib/iob/total.js](https://github.com/openaps/oref0/blob/master/lib/iob/total.js).
+Again, the units for `treatment.insulin` and `iobContrib` are *units of insulin remaining*.

 Finally, two sources to benchmark the `iob` curves against can be found [here](http://journals.sagepub.com/doi/pdf/10.1177/193229680900300319) and [here](https://www.hindawi.com/journals/cmmm/2015/281589/).